liwzhi/RANE/README.md

 **Basic Usage**

 (1). **link prediction**
-- run "RANE_multi_label_prediction.py and adjust data name to run for corresponding sub-task.
+- *run* "RANE_multi_label_prediction.py" and adjust the data name to evaluate corresponding sub-task.

 (2). **multi-label classification**
-- run "RANE_multi_label_prediction.py" directly.
-Change the dataset name to run different data_set
+- *run* "RANE_multi_label_prediction.py" and adjust the data name to evaluate corresponding sub-task
-- For Blog data, using the "blog_data_evaluation.py" to do the evaluation.
+- for Blog data, using the "blog_data_evaluation.py" to do the evaluation.

 (3). **node clustering**
-- train RANE model on corresponding data
+- *train* RANE model on corresponding data
-- run RANE_Calinski_Harabaz_score.py to get Calinski-Harabaz score and t-SNE visualizations
+- *run* RANE_Calinski_Harabaz_score.py to get Calinski-Harabaz score and t-SNE visualizations

 **Data**